MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 ## About the web UI

+Developers can use the web console to **visualize**, **browse**, and **manage** the contents of projects in new version of OKD4.

-The OpenShift Container Platform web console provides two perspectives;
+The [OpenShift Container Platform web console](https://docs.openshift.com/container-platform/4.6/web_console/odc-about-developer-perspective.html) provides two perspectives;

 * the **Administrator** perspective
 * the **Developer** perspective.